 Remember, if accidents happen indoors, avoid punishing your puppy.
 Instead, try making a noise or saying “uh-oh” to grab their attention, which will likely stop them.
 Immediately and gently pick up your puppy, take them outside, and give them plenty of praise when they finish their business.
-It’s also important to clean any soiled areas with pet stain cleaning products to prevent your pup from being drawn to the same spot again.
+It’s also important to clean any soiled areas with an enzyme cleaner like Rocco & Roxie Stain & Odor Eliminator to completely prevent your pup from being drawn to the same spot again — regular cleaners leave behind odor molecules that dogs can still smell.

 Many owners find success by placing a bell on the door handle and training their puppy to ring it when they need to go out.
 Start by ringing the bell yourself as you exit with your dog, and praise them when they learn to ring it on their own.
 These habits may take some time to evolve.

 When you have to leave your puppy in a crate for several hours during the day, make sure to plan ahead.
+Placing Amazon Basics Potty Training Pads near the crate gives your puppy an approved backup option for those times when they just can’t hold it any longer.
 If you’re unsure how long your puppy can hold it, use the month-plus-one rule.
 Take your puppy’s age in months and add one, and that’s the maximum number of hours they should be able to comfortably hold it between potty breaks.
 For example, a 3-month-old puppy plus one equals 4 hours they can stay in the crate without making a mess.

 Don’t forget to take your puppy out for one last potty break before bedtime.
 Although they can usually hold their bladder for longer periods while asleep, it’s still important to give them the opportunity to go before settling in for the night.